asmodeus812/elearning/java-se-study/java-8/0-java-lineage-history.md

 Socket Closure:

 Once the response is sent, the socket connection is closed if it is not kept alive for further requests.

+## Release Cycle

+There are several reasons for the Six-Month Release Cycle Increased Agility - The rapid pace of technological advancement and evolving programming paradigms necessitate a more agile approach to language updates.
+A six-month cycle allows for quicker iterations on features and improvements.

+-   Feature-Driven Releases: By allowing smaller, more frequent updates, Java can incorporate new features, enhancements, and fixes without waiting for a major version release.
+This means developers can access improvements more frequently.

+-   Focus on Quality: The smaller scope of each release helps maintain quality.
+Instead of waiting for a large number of features to accumulate, each release can focus on a specific set of enhancements or bug fixes.

+-   Community Engagement: Regular releases encourage community involvement.
+Developers can provide feedback on new features more frequently, and their input can be integrated into upcoming releases.

+-   Predictability: A consistent release schedule helps organizations plan their upgrade paths and incorporate new features into their development processes.

+Future of the Six-Month Cycle As for whether this cycle will continue indefinitely, several points are worth noting

+-   Sustainability: The six-month cycle has been well-received and has proven sustainable over several years.
+There is no official indication from Oracle or the OpenJDK community that they plan to change this schedule in the near future.

+-   Continuous Improvement: The Java community regularly evaluates the release process and adapts as needed.
+If the community or the demands of modern software development change significantly, adjustments to the release cadence might be considered.

+-   Feature Proposals: The community continues to propose new features through the `JEP` (JDK Enhancement-Proposal) process.
+This iterative improvement mechanism fits well with a six-month release model.